CrossMoDA/crossmoda.github.io/content/privacy/netlifly.md

   # Use a 1-column layout
   columns: "1"
   background:
      text_color_light: true
 ---

-The services provided by netlify.com are used as a hosting provider.
+The services provided by netlify.com are used as a hosting provider for crossMoDA www.crosmoda-challenge.ml.
+Their privacy policy can be read in the following link: netlify.com privacy policy(https://www.netlify.com/privacy/)

-Personal Data processed: various types of Data as specified in the [privacy policy](https://www.netlify.com/privacy/) of the service.
+Personal Data processed: various types of Data as specified in the privacy policy of the service.

 Place of processing: United States – Privacy Policy.